drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold *[Analogs]: A molecule structurally similar to another, generally based on the same scaffold

-Nifedipine is a well-known calcium channel antagonist drug used in the treatment of cardiovascular disorders including hypertension.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/two-inactive-analogs-nifedipine-9900b1cb'><i class='fa fa-play' aria-hidden='true'></i></button>Nifedipine is a well-known calcium channel antagonist drug used in the treatment of cardiovascular disorders including hypertension.
 When a methyl group is added to the structure of nifedipine either in the para position of the free phenyl ring (analog 1), or in position 4 of the 1,4-dihydropyridine ring (analog 2), the corresponding molecules are biologically inactive.
 Analyses of the origin of these inactivities will enable us to understand the molecular determinants that are crucial to the biological activity of nifedipine analogs.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold